BuseSahin1/prot-on_web/README.md

 cd prot-on_web
 ```

 PROT-ON will deploy to your IP/domain address after completing these instructions.
 If you prefer to deploy it on a specific domain, please enter your domain as a string in the `hostname` variable within `app.py` (PROT-ON's default domain is proton.tools.ibg.edu.tr:8001).
 You can also change the e-mail address to which the results are sent.
-For this, Please press `command/ctrl + f`, type `Fill with your e-mail here`, and edit with your e-mail in `app.py` script.
+For this, please search `Fill with your e-mail here` in `app.py` script using `command/ctrl + f` and edit your e-mail.
 Also if needed, you must change `MAIL_PORT`.

 ### Quick Installation